Matt Liere: How much does a cord of wood actually cost?

 After 13 years of burning wood, I’m second-guessing this rationalization.

-I’ve long suspected the savings are meager – or perhaps nonexistent – but deep down I didn’t really want to know.
+I have long suspected the savings are meager – or perhaps nonexistent – but deep down I did not really want to know.
 How would I teach my kids the value of working hard, of being part of a contributing family member?
 Felling trees, splitting and stacking wood was one of my chores as a boy, and I lovingly passed that assignment on to my own offspring.
 What life lesson would I be teaching if I simply allowed them an electric thermostat to determine their level of comfort at the flick of a button?

-When they questioned why I didn’t just buy wood to be delivered to my doorstep, I’d scoff.
+When they questioned why I did not just buy wood to be delivered to my doorstep, I would scoff.
 Why pay $300 a cord for wood that I could gather myself, with their help, for free?

 And I enjoyed the labor.
 The pleasure of watching the lean-tos fill with dry tamarack, fir and pine.
 The pitchy hands.
 The crack of dry rounds under the swing of a weighted maul.